mpsd/node-gpstracker/README.md

 # node-gpstracker

+Under development - not for use at this stage!!!!

 Protocol implementation / portal server for GPS trackers TK104 (incutex) and Konga KT90

 I use this for my own iojs portal server.
 Inspired by different related projects